Jintpong/Entrepreneur_CW2/README.md

 To ensure transparency and sustainability, we will formalise the roles and responsibilities of board members and clarify the shareholding structure in preparation for incorporation.

+### Future Vision
+In addition to these next steps, we are preparing for long-term scalability.
+Our intellectual property is being secured through trademark registration in both the UK and the US to support brand protection and cross-border expansion.
+Once ScuderiaEstate reaches a valuation of £50 million, we aim to transition to a Public Limited Company (PLC) and pursue an IPO on the London Stock Exchange.
+Following this milestone, we plan to expand globally by establishing regional subsidiaries in Europe, the Middle East, and Asia to adapt to local markets while maintaining a unified global brand.

 ## Risks and Challenges